theteachr/python-basics/README.md

 ## Comments

 Comments are a nice way to explain what your code does.
-These are lines of text which are ignored by the compiler and are just there for conveying the usage of certain pieces of code.<br>
+These are lines of text which are ignored by the compiler and are just there for conveying the usage of certain pieces of code.\
-They can be single-line or docstring.<br>
+They can be single-line or docstring.\
-Single-line comments begin with `#`<br>
+Single-line comments begin with `#`\
 Docstrings begin and end with either `'''` or `"""`.

 ```python
 # This is a single line comment

 """
 This is a docstring.
 It can be used as a mutliline comment too!